Art-ek/HTTP-codes-URL-and-redirects/README.md

 ```
 - **web presense** , it will check redirections and show destination page
 - Physical locations **IP geo location added.
 I'm using ipinfo.io API for geo stuff.
 To get your free auth token please visit this site**
-- Easy input, paste as many as you like URLs and check status codes and redirects in one batch
+- Easy input, paste as many domains as you like and check status codes and redirects in one batch
 - added burp as a proxy so you can see all the GET requests in burp for further scans....
 - script follows redirections (5 by default - can be changed if needed)
 - and most important the **user-agent header** will not show powershell as the agent but it will randomly use one of the following (chrome,firefox/safari,IE,opera)